-The product mindset assumes that each day a product is delay is a day of lost insights—and a potential gift to competitors.
+The product mindset assumes that each day a product is delayed is a day of lost insights—and a potential gift to competitors.
 Consequently, the mindset dictates that it is better to get to market early with a minimum viable product than to waste time prematurely optimizing.
 This approach allows a company to quickly test the basic assumptions behind its offering, and then to layer in additional features and functionality as the product gains adoption and the organization gathers feedback from the market.

 By contrast, a project mindset attempts to gather all requirements, including edge use cases, far in advance of putting the product in users’ hands.
 Frequently, this approach results in projects bogged down in size and scope.
 Months or even years can pass before these projects see the light of day, and adjustments to the project roadmap can be difficult, labor-intensive, and time-consuming to implement.

 Six-decade-old Brazilian retailer Magazine Luiza is an excellent example of the benefits a company can enjoy when it employs a product-minded, outside-in focus on speed to market in IT.
-The company is in the midst of massive growth triggered by its business transformation investments—namely LuizaLabs, the digital team responsible for quickly bringing new services and customer experiences to market.
+The company is in the midst of massive growth triggered by its business transformation investments (opens in new tab)—namely LuizaLabs, the digital team responsible for quickly bringing new services and customer experiences to market.

 Leveraging collaborative communication software, APIs, microservices, and hybrid cloud technologies, Magazine Luiza has increased its software delivery speed from eight deployments per month to more than 40 per day.
 Because of this massive increase in speed, LuizaLabs has been able to replatform the company’s mobile and e-commerce sites; introduce a dozen apps that have helped store employees reduce the time customers spend in stores before making a purchase; refactored their logistics and delivery organizations in order to offer two-day delivery and in-store pick-up; and launched a third-party marketplace that has not only added over 400 merchants and 1.5M SKUs to the company’s e-commerce product offering but also improved margins.